Feope/DiscordBotProject/README.md

 pip install regex
 ```

-Register a bot in the [Discord Developer Portal](https://discord.com/developers/docs/getting-started) and add it to your server
+Register a bot by following the guide in the [Discord Developer Portal](https://discord.com/developers/docs/getting-started) and add it to your server.

-Create a .env file and add your token from the registered bot
+Create a .env file and add your token from the registered bot:
 ```bash
 DISCORD_TOKEN="TOKEN HERE"
 ```